I Believe

 - The story of Creation found in Genesis 1 is not meant to be an accurate explanation of how the world we inhabit came into being.
 Rather, it is put forth to lay a foundation of knowledge & understanding for the rest of the book.

 - The stories of Adam & Eve, Cain & Abel, Noah & the Flood, and the Tower of Babel are not meant to be accurate depictions of historical figures and events.
-These early stories are also designed & purposed to lay a foundation of knowledge & understanding for the rest of the book.

-- The stories of Abraham, Isaac & Jacob are not necessarily accurate depictions of the actions and events described therein.
+These early stories are also designed & purposed to lay a foundation of knowledge & understanding for the rest of the book. - The stories of Abraham, Isaac & Jacob are not necessarily accurate depictions of the actions and events described therein.
 Rather, they were written to form a particular back story for the biological household of Jacob, also known as “the twelve tribes of Israel”.

 These stories present particular insight & hope for the physical descendants of Jacob.
-And they provide information to utilize in understanding events that would unfold throughout the book. - The teachings & instructions found in Exodus through Deuteronomy, were specifically for those covenanted with the Creator as their God who had been delivered out of Egypt & for their offspring who would eventually be brought into the Promised Land to keep/guard/obey.
-(Any beneficial lessons people can glean from those teachings & instructions today are a blessing.)
+And they provide information to utilize in understanding events that would unfold throughout the book. - The teachings & instructions found in Exodus through Deuteronomy, were specifically for those in the story who were in covenant with the God referenced in the story.
+These were the people who were delivered out of Egypt.

 Concerning the Remainder, a.k.a. the Prophets & the Writings